 The Newport, KY location consisting of machinery and equipment was included in the Company's coated pipe division of the tubular products segment.
 Due to unfavorable market conditions, management suspended operations in September 1998 and intends to dispose of the assets.
-An impairment loss of \$183,000 was recorded in 1999 in anticipation of the disposal cost.
+The Newport machinery and equipment was dismantled in 2000 and the assets were moved to an off-site storage location in Birmingham, AL. An impairment loss of \$183,000 was recorded in 1999 in anticipation of the disposal cost.